Advances in Phonons: From Band Topology to Phonon Chirality: Conclusions and Perspectives

-\textit{Chiral Phonons}.
-Previous experimental studies suggest that chiral phonons may couple to magnetic degree of freedom.
-However, quantitative understanding of the coupling remains unresolved.
+{While AM can be transferred between phonons and electronic excitations through quasiparticle-interactions, the magnitudes of these scattering channels remain unresolved, which may complicate the interpretations of experimental data.
 For instance, it has been known that chiral structure can induce spin polarized current~\cite{ray1999asymmetric,gohler2011spin,naaman2012chiral,naaman2019chiral}.
-A recent theoretical study showed that this chirality-induced spin selectivity arises from spin-orbital coupling, which polarizes electron spin rather than filters spin~\cite{wolf2022unusual}.
+A recent theoretical study showed that this chirality-induced spin selectivity arises from spin-orbital coupling, which polarizes electron spin rather than filters spin through AM transfer from chiral phonon~\cite{wolf2022unusual}.}